salrashid123/gce_metadata_server/README.md

 # GCE Metadata Server Emulator

-## Background
 This script acts as a GCE's internal metadata server.

-It returns a live `access_token` that can be used directly by [Application Default Credentials](https://developers.google.com/identity/protocols/application-default-credentials) transparently.
+It returns a live `access_token` that can be used directly by [Application Default Credentials](https://developers.google.com/identity/protocols/application-default-credentials) from any SDK library or return any GCE metadata key-value pairs and attributes.

-For example, you can use `ADC` with metadata or `ComputeCredentials` on your laptop and also get arbitrary values
+For example, you can call `ADC` using default credentials or specifically with `ComputeCredentials` and also recall any GCE project or instance attribute.

 ```python
 #!/usr/bin/python